 Greetings from Lincoln, a cathedral city northeast of London.
 I’ve just taken the train from Durham and was lucky enough to sit in a four-seater (with table – one of the things I like about UK trains) with chatty northerners, one of whom worked for the railways and told me about how the system is structured today, after Margaret Thatcher’s privatization.
-More to come on my UK passenger rail experiences, which included a visit to the town where the first passenger service in the world ran, from Dartington to Stockton.
-Read about that here: http://www.moorerail.com/stockton/default.asp.
+More to come on my UK passenger rail experiences, which included a visit to the town where the first passenger service in the world ran, from Darlington to Stockton.
+You can read more on this guide to Darlington.
 At right is a photo of the Brick Train, a sculpture standing on a hill above the motorway.
 Will we want a monument of some kind when we have brought back the trains?

-You’ll need to register in advance, at this link: https://attendee.gototraining.com/r/3385862847941222657.
+You’ll need to register in advance for this event.
 After registering you will receive a confirmation email containing information about logging in from your own computer.